 Champions of Clean Water

-While over 300 rowers from 26 countries will be straining every sinew to win the opening World Cup regatta in the Serbian capital, FISA and WWF will be launching the next phase of their joint campaign to raise awareness about the need for urgent action to ensure enough clean water for people and nature.
+While over 900 rowers from 69 countries will be straining every sinew to take home the medals, FISA and WWF will be continuing their global campaign to raise awareness about the need for urgent action to ensure enough clean water for people and nature.

 “Just as rowers can only triumph by pulling together, FISA and WWF have achieved far more through this partnership than we could have alone,” said Stuart Orr, WWF Leader, Freshwater Practice.